-I really enjoyed making these adorable little Gluten Free Blackberry Crumble Fool individual desserts for various reasons.
-Firstly they are super quick and simple to make and can easily be adapted to be gluten-filled, gluten free and dairy free too.
-In fact, I’ve made something very similar recently with another seasonal fruit the humble gooseberry, and you can see my recipe for Gooseberry Crumble Fool if you click the link.
+I really enjoyed making these adorable little Blackberry Crumble Fool desserts for various reasons.
+They are super quick and simple to make and can easily be adapted to be gluten-filled, gluten free and dairy free too.
+In fact, I’ve made something very similar recently with another seasonal fruit the humble gooseberry, and you can see my recipe for Gooseberry Crumble Fool or my Rhubarb Fool made gluten free with a biscuit crumble base if you click the links.

-Thirdly and for me the most important, they’re proudly presented in four cute little dessert dishes that I ‘borrowed’ from my Gran and Grandpa today.
+Finally, this recipe is dear to my heart.
+The Blackberry Crumble Fools are proudly presented in cute little dessert dishes that I ‘borrowed’ from my Gran and Grandpa today.
 It went like this;

 “Gran, Grandpa, I was just putting some glasses away and saw these at the back of your cupboard, can I borrow them for a recipe and photoshoot I have in mind?”